 The Back to the Future franchise is an American science fiction-comedy-adventure film series written and directed by Robert Zemeckis, produced by Bob Gale and Neil Canton for Steven Spielberg's Amblin Entertainment, and distributed by Universal Pictures.
 The main plot follow the adventures of a high school student, Marty McFly (Michael J. Fox), and an eccentric scientist, Dr. Emmett L. Brown (Christopher Lloyd), as they use a DeLorean time machine to time travel to different periods in the history of Hill Valley, California.

 The first film was the highest-grossing film of 1985 and became an international phenomenon, leading to the second and third films, which were back-to-back film productions, released in 1989 and 1990, respectively.
-The trilogy was nominated for five Academy Awards all together, winning one (Best Sound Editing).
+The trilogy was nominated for 5 Academy Awards, amd won "Best Sound Editing".

 Back to the Future (1985)